fyscher/mimik/share/en_CA.ascii/man3/strncmp.md

-The Open Group Base Specifications Issue 7, 2018 edition IEEE Std 1003.1-2017 (Revision of IEEE Std 1003.1-2008) Copyright © 2001-2018 IEEE and The Open Group
+The Open Group Base Specifications Issue 7, 2018 edition IEEE Std 1003.1-2017 (Revision of IEEE Std 1003.1-2008) Copyright (c) 2001-2018 IEEE and The Open Group

 # See Also